jdderijke/MbusTCP-master/README.md

 <ins>returns:</ins>
 A dictionary with Fixed Data Headers (FDH's) part of the response of the detected slaves, keyed on their primary addresses.
-An FDH contains: Ident.
-Nr.
+An FDH contains: IdentificationNo.
 Manufr.
 Version Medium AccessNo.
 Status Signature
 </code>

 **get_all_fields:**